Before reading this guide, you should know that Carretera Austral is our favorite destination in Chile.

 First of all, it must be taken into account that Carretera Austral is not 100% paved.
 On its northern part (from Puerto Montt to Villa Amengual), it is almost exclusively a dirt road.
 From Villa Amengual to Villa Cerro Castillo, passing through Coyhaique, most of the road is paved.
 From Villa Cerro Castillo to Villa O’Higgins, more than 560 miles of gravel road awaits you.
 It is in particularly bad condition from Cochrane.
 You can find all the details on distances and mileage on the Aysen region’s official website.

 To prepare for this road trip to Northern Patagonia, you will also need to identify the villages that have a gas station.
 It is always best to refill your tank whenever possible to avoid a sticky situation.
 In addition, only towns have a cellphone coverage.
-You won’t be able to rely on your smartphone during the journey.
+So don’t rely on your smartphone during journeys.
 In addition, each location only has access to either Claro, Movistar, or Entel.
 We recommend using Entel, the Chilean national provider with the most network coverage in the country.
 Finally, only certain towns have an ATM.
 Being organized is therefore essential.

 Here is a handy summary of key locations to help prepare for your road trip to Northern Patagonia: